Below are resources related to international travel, Taxes, Health and welfare, and policies on campus.

 9 a.m. - 7 p.m.
 Tues., Wed., & Thurs.

 The Phd Process

 UPenn has developed a guidebook for graduate students where they can learn more about what to expect, prepare for, and how to go about choosing an advisor or mentor for their PhD.
-For the full set of guidelines, visit Penn's website under 'Graduate Catalog/Academic Resources,' or you can follow this link:
+For more information, visit:

-You can also find out more specific information on the PhD process in social sciences, humanities, and natural sciences through 1 pagers, which break down averages including demographics, time to completion, and job placement.
+You can also find out more specific information on the PhD process through 1 pagers, which break down averages including demographics, time to completion, and job placement.

 thrive at penn